 Supply and renewal

 When the contract ends, you will still be supplied with energy, but it will normally cost more.
 This process is called automatic renewal.
-Suppliers must contact you in writing, or by email, at least 60 days before your contract is due to end.
+Suppliers must contact you in writing, or by email, about 60 days before your contract is due to end.
 They must explain what you need to do to prevent automatic renewal, and the terms that will apply if you do not renegotiate a new contract.
 Suppliers must include the current prices, new prices and annual consumption on renewal letters for fixed-term contracts to make comparisons between suppliers easier.

 Check your bills regularly.
 You could negotiate a new contract with your supplier when your current contract comes to an end.
 You can contact the supplier by phone, but you should always get a written copy of the contract.

 Before you agree to a new contract, you should be made aware of the key information about the contract.
 This includes information on: